swinton/gcsms/README.md

 We have pretty much covered all the commands.
 There are few more but you can figure them out yourselves.
 Just run `gcsms -h` to find out more.

-There are some caveats to gcsms:
+There are some caveats to using gcsms:

 * Renaming a messaging list using `gcsms rename` only affects the name in your list.
+* More to go here ...